Bush School of Government & Public Service

 College Station, TX 77843-4220

-My book, The Wartime Origins of Democratization: Civil War, Rebel Governance, and Political Regimes (Cambridge University Press, 2016), asks why some civil wars have the effect of launching countries on new and more democratic paths while others reinforce the status quo.
+My book, The Wartime Origins of Democratization: Civil War, Rebel Governance, and Political Regimes (Cambridge University Press 2016, paperback 2017), asks why some civil wars have the effect of launching countries on new and more democratic paths while others reinforce the status quo.
 The answer, I argue, lies in the extent to which rebel war-making galvanizes ordinary people into political action.
 War can have grassroots effects with a force to alter national politics.
-Other projects examine rebel diplomacy, religion and political violence, and transnational social networks among rebel elites.
+Other projects examine rebel diplomacy, religion and political violence, wartime social mobilization, and transnational social networks among rebel elites.
 I use a range of methods in my research including statistical analysis using original data, comparative case studies, field interviews, and archival work.